TheCodeCompany/enqueues/docs/BLOCK-EDITOR.md

 - ✅ **Works with custom handles**: Respects custom style handles defined in `block.json`
 - ✅ **Performance-friendly**: Only loads CSS for blocks present on the page
 - ✅ **Maintains existing functionality**: Plugin/extension asset handling unchanged
+- ✅ **Supports localized parameters**: Blocks can have localized data even without registering their own scripts

 ### Implementation Details
 The fix is implemented in `BlockEditorRegistrationController`: